Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @subsection occt_algorithms_7_3 Examples

-Please, have a look at the examples, which can help to better understand the definitions.
+Have a look at the examples to better understand the definitions.

 @subsubsection occt_algorithms_7_3_1	Case 1: Three edges intersecting at a point